 In today’s complex and rapidly changing environment, the inter-action between information, knowledge and learning matters more than ever.
 In the Complexity Space, knowledge management is an essential business strategy.
 When the goal is to shift patterns of behavior and encourage emerging and pattern shifting “dynamic” outcomes, the focus is on addressing the dynamic learning process itself rather than on any specific subject being taught.
-This point of view is that what is “learned” is infinitely more complex than what is “taught.”
+This point of view is that what is “learned, unlearned and relearned” is infinitely more complex than what is “taught.”

 Complex Adaptive Learning embodies our work in organizational “learning and knowledge management”.
 We focus on the patterns of connections, information, and exchanges between individuals, teams, functions, customers, vendors, competitors etc. as a complex process – one governed by different principles than are typically associated with traditional information gathering, knowledge transfers and applications.

 Consider the following question – How do you fix a problem with Complex Adaptive Learning?